rtulip/haystack/README.md

 fn main() {
     1 2    // literals get pushed onto the stack.
-    +      // `+` consumes two `u64` from the top of the stack, and pushes the resuling sum back onto the stack. putlnu // The `putlnu` function consumes a `u64` from the top of the stack and prints it to stdout.
+    +      // `+` consumes two `u64` from the top of the stack, and pushes the resuling sum back onto the stack. println // The `println` function consumes a `u64` from the top of the stack and prints it to stdout.
 }
 ```